-As described in more detail under "Business-Licensing and Collaboration Arrangements-Merck Collaboration" in Part I, Item 1 of this Annual Report on Form 10-K and under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview of Our Business-Business Development and Merck Collaboration Updates" in Part II, Item 7 of this Annual Report on Form 10-K, our continuing Merck collaboration involves a complex allocation of rights, provides for certain limited R&D funding and, for remaining collaboration preclinical candidates for which Merck exercises its license option, if any, provides us with either milestone payments based on the achievement of specified clinical development, regulatory and commercial milestones and royalty-based revenue if certain product candidates are successfully commercialized or a cost and profit share arrangement with the possibility that we would provide sales representatives to co-detail the product candidates that Merck elects to advance in the United States.
+As described in more detail under "Business-Licensing and Collaboration Arrangements-Merck Collaboration" in Part I, Item 1 of our 2022 Annual Report on Form 10-K and under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview of Our Business-Business Development and Merck Collaboration Updates" in Part I, Item 2 of this Quarterly Report on Form 10-Q, our continuing Merck collaboration involves a complex allocation of rights, provides for certain limited R&D funding and, for remaining collaboration preclinical candidates for which Merck exercises its license option, if any, provides us with either milestone payments based on the achievement of specified clinical development, regulatory and commercial milestones and royalty-based revenue if certain product candidates are successfully commercialized or a cost and profit share arrangement with the possibility that we would provide sales representatives to co-detail the product candidates that Merck elects to advance in the United States.

-The level of R&D funding we expect to receive from Merck will be limited and substantially lower on an annual basis than the funding previously provided by Merck.
-In this regard, for the period that started on January 1, 2023 and ends on March 31, 2024, we expect to receive funding of approximately \$13.0 million in the aggregate from Merck for the ongoing activities under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
+The level of R&D funding we expect to receive from Merck will be limited and will continue to be substantially lower on an annual basis than the funding previously provided by Merck.
+In this regard, for the period that started on April 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$4.0 million in the aggregate from Merck for the ongoing activities under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
 Funding from Merck after December 31, 2023 is expected to be minimal.

-In addition, in January 2023, we announced that Merck notified us of its decision to terminate the Phase 2b trial of MK-3655 in patients with nonalcoholic steatohepatitis, or NASH, and liver fibrosis stage 2 or 3, or F2/F3, and Merck subsequently provided us with the required 90-days' notice of partial termination of the Amended Collaboration Agreement as it relates to MK-3655 and its related compounds.
-As a result, in late April 2023, the license rights granted to Merck in 2018 with respect to MK-3655 will revert to us and the program will become wholly-owned by us.
-Further development of MK-3655, once the termination is effective, is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of MK-3655 unless our portfolio prioritization changes and we have access to the necessary capital to fund such development.
+In addition, in January 2023, we announced that Merck notified us of its decision to terminate the Phase 2b trial of MK-3655 (NGM313) in patients with nonalcoholic steatohepatitis, or NASH, and liver fibrosis stage 2 or 3, or F2/F3, and Merck subsequently provided us with the required 90-days' notice of partial termination of the Amended Collaboration Agreement as it relates to MK-3655 (NGM313) and its related compounds.
+As a result, in April 2023, the license rights granted to Merck in 2018 with respect to MK-3655 (NGM313) reverted to us and the program is now wholly-owned by us.
+Further development of MK-3655 (NGM313) is primarily dependent on our ability to secure potential future BD Arrangements.
+We have not yet received the full set of clinical data from the terminated Phase 2b trial from Merck, other than the topline data previously disclosed, and we will need to access and analyze that data in order to pursue such BD Arrangements.
+In the absence of such BD Arrangements, we are unlikely to be able to advance development of MK-3655 (NGM313) unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.